Find Affordable College Courses

 Master’s Degrees in Early Childhood Education

 There are 233 schools in the United States where you can get your master's degree in child development.
-In recent years, the majority of the students getting degrees in this area were female, and 40% were from an underrepresented racial-ethnic group.
-Also, 2.4% of child development graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 42% were students from underrepresented racial-ethnic groups.
+Also, 2.6% of child development graduates were international students.

 Education Levels of Child development Majors

-In 2020-2021, 3,712 master's degrees were awarded to child development majors.
+During the most recent year for which data is available, 3,624 people earned their master's degree in child development.
 This earns it the #12 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in child development at each degree level.